About Ravencharm Rattery

 - Rats who exhibit illness or aggression are excluded from my breeding program

-- Rat must be in peak physical condition before being bred
+- Rats must be in peak physical condition and pass a series of temperament tests before being bred

 Breeding Process